speciationgenomics/speciationgenomics.github.io/_pages/fastsimcoal_tutorial.md

 To visualize the fit of the simulated SFS to the data, we can use an `R` script that David Marques wrote - `SFStools.r` - which you can download [here](https://github.com/marqueda/SFS-scripts/).

 To visualize the model with the best parameter estimates, we can use one of Joana Meier's R scripts - [plotModel.r](https://github.com/speciationgenomics/scripts/blob/master/plotModel.r).
+There are also other options [here](http://cmpg.unibe.ch/software/fastsimcoal27/additionalScripts.html).

 ```shell
 SFStools.r -t print2D -i early_geneflow